segunak/SegunAkinyemi.com/docs/_posts/2025-03-31-ai-in-tech-careers.md

 And Ng isn't alone in this view.
 [Yann LeCun](https://en.wikipedia.org/wiki/Yann_LeCun), Meta's Chief AI Scientist and [Turing Award winner](https://amturing.acm.org/award_winners/lecun_6017366.cfm), strongly agrees with this assessment, as seen [here](https://www.linkedin.com/posts/yann-lecun_deepseek-r1-uncensored-qwq-32b-puts-reasoning-activity-7306472490199887873-7XtW?utm_source=share&utm_medium=member_desktop&rcm=ACoAABvfe0cBF26Fjl_dkPhC1BORIN7IaP5xuKE).
 LeCun, who pioneered [Convolutional Neural Networks](https://en.wikipedia.org/wiki/Convolutional_neural_network) (the technology behind modern computer vision) and is considered one of the "godfathers of AI" alongside [Geoffrey Hinton](https://en.wikipedia.org/wiki/Geoffrey_Hinton) and [Yoshua Bengio](https://en.wikipedia.org/wiki/Yoshua_Bengio), emphatically supports the view that AI will enhance programming rather than replace programmers.

-Even more striking, [Thomas Dohmke](https://github.com/ashtom), CEO of GitHub (home of [Copilot](https://github.com/features/copilot), the most widely-used AI coding assistant), insists that learning to code remains essential—perhaps even more so—in the AI era.
+Even more striking, [Thomas Dohmke](https://github.com/ashtom), CEO of GitHub (home of [Copilot](https://github.com/features/copilot), the most widely-used AI coding assistant), insists that learning to code remains essential, perhaps even more so, in the AI era.
 Dohmke has a unique perspective as someone now leading the very platform that's integrating AI into the development workflow.

 <p>
     <iframe width="100%" height="70" src="https://www.youtube.com/embed/5UhnQ2h-5BY?si=y73Jqrj4QhQNd9TW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </p>

 In this interview, he makes the case that coding is a vital skill in an AI-driven world because it lets people shape technology, not just consume it.
 He draws a parallel to how we teach math or physics, not because everyone will become mathematicians, but because these subjects help us understand and shape the world.
-He views his journey—from coding without internet as a teenager to leading GitHub through the AI revolution—as proof that the craft of building still matters, even as the tools evolve.
+He views his journey, from coding without internet as a teenager to leading GitHub through the AI revolution, as proof that the craft of building still matters, even as the tools evolve.

 Of course, not all tech leaders share this optimistic view about the future of coding.
 In a notable counterpoint, [Jensen Huang](https://en.wikipedia.org/wiki/Jensen_Huang), the CEO of [NVIDIA](https://en.wikipedia.org/wiki/Nvidia) (the company whose [GPUs](https://en.wikipedia.org/wiki/Graphics_processing_unit) power most AI development), made headlines in February 2024 at the [World Governments Summit](https://en.wikipedia.org/wiki/World_Governments_Summit) when he predicted [the death of coding](https://www.techradar.com/pro/nvidia-ceo-predicts-the-death-of-coding-jensen-huang-says-ai-will-do-the-work-so-kids-dont-need-to-learn) as we know it.